CzrCraft/ANONYM/README.md

   -Then simply run "nodemon" to start the API, assuming the config file was edited right.

 *Note that nodemon is simply for development porpouses.

   -For production enviroments install PM2 using "npm install pm2 -g"

   -And start the API using this command: "pm2 start api.js -i <core_nr>"

 *More info can be found at: https://www.npmjs.com/package/pm2

+List of commands:

+    *npm install
+    *npm install nodemon
+    *nodemon

 Api should be configured in the config.json file, and port forwarding should be allowed if you were to host the api to the public.